iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___1.7/report.md

 > Pointless really, after you go to the trouble of registering and getting it set up, all our doors is ask you 3 questions.
 Have you a temperature?
 Have you a continuous cough?
 Did anyone in your household have covid symptoms?
 That's it!!<br> :date: __2020-05-20 20:09:40__

 > Latest information updated 20 days ago.
 I wanted to find out how far I can travel from home.
 I still have no idea.
 This app is completely useless and not up to date<br> :date: __2020-05-19 20:12:40__

-> Useless and a waste of tax payer money.
-What's the point of this app?
-It shows text which I can see on any website and get the same service as this "app".
-And it's only available to NI?
-What's next, a different app for every other village in NI?
-What a joke.
-It's clearly a set-up between developers and HSC to show the public they are doing something, in reality doing nothing.<br> :date: __2020-05-07 10:46:29__